asdru22/Burgeon/wiki/burgeon.typ

     type: "Tool",
     durability: 145,
     alt: "/resourcepack/assets/brg/textures/item/rootsplit_sickle_combined_small.png",
 ))[Obtained from grown #(tangleroot.txt-param)[Tangleroots].
-The Sickle deals #damage(6) and has 2 attack speed.
+The Sickle deals #damage(6), has 2.8 attack speed, and -1 attack range.
 If you are holding a sickle in both the mainhand and offhand, holding #inputs.use will cause them to fuse into one, becoming a Rootsplit Staff.
-The Staff deals #damage(8) and has 1 attack speed.
-The durability of the stuff is the sum of the durability from the two sickles.
-Holding #inputs.use-sprint will split the staff back in the two sickles.
+The Staff deals #damage(7), has 0.8 attack speed and +1 attack range.
+The durability of the Staff is the sum of the durability from the two sickles.
+Pressing #inputs.use while your offhand is empty will split the Staff back in the two sickles.
 The durability will also be split equally among the two Sickles.]

 #top_grid(col: 2, item-tooltip(
     blooming_bulb,